dopeyhex/Timed-automata/README.md

 make
 ./main
 ```
-## Project description
+## Timed automata description
 ``clock.h`` -- definition of clock

 ``cc.h`` -- definition of clock constraint

-``state.h`` -- definition of state (or location) with clock constraints
+``loc.h`` -- definition of location with clock constraints

 ``ta.h`` -- definition of timed automata

-Each class has a function to represent it as a string, clock and state have equality check.
+Each class has a function to represent it as a string for further optimizations.

+### TODO:
+Change representation from string to proper class in main

+## Region graph description

 ``graph.h`` -- definition of the region graph with reachability check